Yes, kratom has a high chance of interacting negatively with alprazolam.

 What’s Kratom Used For?

 Kratom is used recreationally and for a variety of medical purposes.
-Although the validity of medical claims hasn’t been conclusively proven yet, there is enough evidence to suggest that kratom could provide real help for some of these issues .
+Although the validity of medical claims hasn’t been conclusively proven yet, there is enough evidence to suggest that kratom could provide real help with the following benefits :

 If you’re a newcomer to kratom, you should start at the lowest end of the scale (2 grams).
 The lower end offers a burst of energy, whereas the higher end is sedating.